chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

 ### Note for Linux Users

 In order to be able to build apks for multiple architectures using Docker, you'll need to register additional QEMU headers within your kernel.
-This is done automatically for Docker Desktop users, so if you are on MacOS you don't need to run this additional step.
+This is done automatically for Docker Desktop users, so if you are on macOS you don't need to run this additional step.

 Run the following command to register the necessary handlers within your kernel, using the [multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) image.